The Imperfective Paradox in Large Language Models: Introduction

 To bridge this gap, we introduce \textsc{ImperfectiveNLI}, a diagnostic dataset to probe the Imperfective Paradox.
 We construct minimal pairs across four logical conditions, contrasting interrupted and ambiguous contexts for both telic and atelic verbs.
 We evaluate state-of-the-art open-weight models and uncover following critical insights:

-\begin{enumerate}[leftmargin=*] \item[1)] \textbf{The Hegemony of Teleological Bias:} Models exhibit a pervasive tendency to hallucinate completion for goal-oriented events.
-Crucially, this bias is robust enough to override explicit textual negation (e.g., predicting \textit{Entailment} even when an action is interrupted), revealing a fundamental failure in \textit{contextual fidelity}. \item[2)] \textbf{The Calibration Crisis in Prompting:} Strategies like Chain-of-Thought or forced counterfactual non-endpoints can reduce hallucinated completions, but often over-correct, causing models to incorrectly reject valid entailments for atelic activities.
-Models struggle to adapt reasoning dynamically based on event type. \item[3)] \textbf{Dissociation between Representation and Reasoning:} We find that the bias is not representational; embeddings successfully distinguish \textit{process} from \textit{result}.
+\begin{enumerate}[leftmargin=*] \item[1)] \textbf{Teleological Bias Dominates Model Inference:} Models exhibit a pervasive tendency to hallucinate completion for goal-oriented events.
+Crucially, this bias is robust enough to override explicit textual negation (e.g., predicting \textit{completion} even when an action is interrupted), revealing a fundamental failure in \textit{contextual fidelity}. \item[2)] \textbf{Prompting Interventions Trigger a Calibration Crisis:} Strategies like Chain-of-Thought or forced counterfactual non-endpoints can reduce hallucinated completions, but often over-correct, causing models to incorrectly reject valid entailments for atelic activities.
+Models struggle to adapt reasoning dynamically based on event type. \item[3)] \textbf{Representation and Reasoning Are Dissociated:} We find that the bias is not representational; embeddings successfully distinguish \textit{process} (progressive form) from \textit{result} (simple past form).
 Instead, inference is dominated by prior expectations about goal completion.
-The failure occurs at decision time, not in representation. \end{enumerate}
+The failure is likely driven by predictive priors during decoding, rather than an inherent inability of Transformer architectures to encode the aspectual distinction. \end{enumerate}

 Ultimately, our findings underscore that current LLMs struggle to resolve the Imperfective Paradox, operating as probabilistic predictors of narrative outcomes rather than faithful logical reasoners.
-This highlights that solving event semantics requires moving beyond surface-level alignment to structurally grounded aspectual reasoning.
+Bridging this gap requires not just better prompting, but a deeper alignment between model behavior and the formal logic of event semantics.